MicrosoftDocs/Contribute/Contribute/get-started-setup-local.md

 ## Fork the repository
 Using the appropriate repository, create a fork of the repository into your own GitHub account by using the GitHub website.

-A personal fork is required since all main documentation repositories provide read-only access, which means you cannot make changes directly into the content of the repositories.
+A personal fork is required since all main documentation repositories provide read-only access.
 To make changes, you must submit a [pull request](git-github-fundamentals.md#pull-requests) from your fork into the main repository.
 To facilitate this process, you first need your own copy of the repository, in which you have write access.
 A GitHub *fork* serves that purpose.

 1. Go to the main repository's GitHub page and click the **Fork** button on the upper right.